 Dealing with wildfires in Hawaii takes a collective effort.

 Wildfires are a frequent and significant hazard across Hawaii.
-Help do you part by preventing wildfire and taking steps to prepare your home, family, and community from wildfire!
+There is a lot that can be done before the first spark.
+Help do you part by preventing wildfire and taking steps to prepare your home, family, and community from wildfire.
+Take action today!